Understanding RDS Cost

 Optimize your non-production environments

-To do this, you can use automation tools, such as the AWS Systems Manager, to find and enforce constraints on RDS instances in non-production stacks.
+Use automation tools, such as the AWS Systems Manager, to find and enforce constraints on RDS instances in non-production stacks.
 You can find these via an enforced tagging scheme.
 Simply add an environment tag to all your RDS databases (and terminate those that don’t).

 On non-prod stacks, you can also issue violations or automate corrections to instances using extra large instance sizes, provisioned IOPS, or other costly services outside production.